-The tools used in the development process are PTS (Problem Tracking System) and CVS and SSh (Control Version System and Secure Shell).
+The tools used in the development process are trac (issue tracking system) and CVS and SSH (Control Version System and Secure Shell).

 If you intend to do any development work on FreeBMD you will find the following links helpful: